Posted by Early Growth

 Seed investments usually come down to being impressed with the team and investors having evidence in its ability to execute.
 Given that this is shifting terrain, Adam pegged funding amounts per stage as roughly equating to $200,000-600,000 at the pre-seed stage; $600,000 -1.5 million for seed, $1-2 million at the institutional seed/Series A, and $5-25 million for Series B.

-When's the right time to raise?
+the right time to raise?

 As you might expect, the answer really depends on the individual startup.
 But panelists did agree that while there is no set timeframe and key metrics will vary, entrepreneurs need to have a story to go along with their product.